williamjsdavis/SmoothLivePlot.jl/README.md

 - Modifying colours in scatter and plot
 - Modifying text elements (e.g. titles, xlabels, etc...)
 - Modifying matricies in contour plots
+- Adding new elements to X,Y arrays in 2d line and scatter plots
+- Adding new elements to X,Y,Z in 3d line and scatter plots

 Note: this package is designed to work with the __plot plane in Juno__.
 If you force it to plot in a gui it will look really weird.